gbaptista/ion/README.md

 cp .env.example .env
 ```

-Edit the content of the `.env` file to add your keys:
+Edit the content of the `.env` file to add your keys, example:
 ```sh
 PICOVOICE_ACCESS_KEY=your-key